 2. You must have a pillow and comfortable bedding

-If you’re hiking in your gear or are super limited on space you can opt for a camping pillow instead.
-The two main types are compact small pillows or inflatable.
+If you’re hiking and carrying your gear on your back.
+Or you are super limited on space, you can opt for a camping pillow instead.
+The two main types of camping pillow are compact small pillows or inflatable pillows.

-- Again, your pillows from home are best
+- Again, your pillows from home make the best pillows

 - If you opt for a compact camping pillow, make sure to clean and store these properly because sleeping on something that smells mildewy will not be pleasant